 The subject line is the most common element tested in an email campaign.
 It is the single-biggest driver of email opens — and if recipients don’t open your emails, your campaign has no chance of success.

 A subject line test allows you to see what message better resonates with your audience so you can optimize results.
-Questline’s performance metrics show that emails with A/B-tested subject lines achieve 7% higher open rates.
+Questline Digital’s performance metrics show that emails with A/B-tested subject lines achieve 7% higher open rates.

 What are the benefits of testing a call-to-action?